kindzal/qw-tourney-management/README.md

 - Deployment logic lives in `deploy/`
 - `clasp push --force` uploads code
 - `clasp deploy` publishes it
-- Linkly is updated automatically
+- Short URL is updated automatically

 This setup is designed to be **boring, explicit, and reliable** — exactly what deployment tooling should be.